avadombi/Docker/README.docker.md

 **NOTE**
 Sometimes, a image can fail when building it and the space used is not freed.
 To free it, use the following command

-docker builder prune --all -f  // remove build cache OR docker image prune
+(below seem not to do what we want) docker builder prune --all -f  // remove build cache OR docker image prune